 CLASS provides students with skills training in digital literacies through intensive research and scholarship coupled with two unique internship experiences.
 In the summer between sophomore and junior years, students work alongside a faculty member and project team as a co-collaborator on a proposed project.
 It is required that collaborative research in the digital humanities be the primary focus of the student's summer work – the equivalent of a full-time job – typically for 11 weeks.
 In the summer between junior and senior years, CLASS, in partnership with the Career Center, offers undergraduate students an intensive professional development experience and provides a comprehensive overview of work in their respective fields of interest.
 The second internship experience is chosen by the student from an agreed upon list of pre-approved opportunities with cultural organizations and/or multi-media business entities.
 After their second internship experience students are prepared to enter employment and/or graduate study having mastered a range of new digital literacies.

-CLASS students must be prepared to make a binding commitment to the two-summer internships.
-This includes a curricular component, to also be completed within the two-year period of the award, in the junior and senior years.
+CLASS students must be prepared to make a binding commitment to the CLASS program.
+This includes two-summer internships, research during the academic year between the summers, and research presentations on campus and at conference(s).
+CLASS includes a curricular component, to also be completed within the two-year period of the award, in the junior and senior years.
 Students are required to take two Cinema & New Media Studies (CNMS) Courses which might include CNMS/Intro Course (or from a select list) and CNMS/Intro to Digital Humanities (Spring ’12).

 - Two summer commitment: (1) summer of sophomore-junior year; (2) summer of junior-senior year .